blasscoc/easy-as/README.md

 # easy-as
 We believe creating AI/ML for geophysics should be easy-as.

-notebook/Access Ichthys3D.ipynb - Slice the Ichthys3D, stream the data you need from S3.
+# Slice the Ichthys3D seismic data, stream the data you to your models.
+notebook/Access Ichthys3D.ipynb